 The rear derailleur took a rear sprocket up to 28T.
 This one has a scratch from when I fell off in a multi-storey car park in Lincoln.
 I was racing some fellow youngsters.

 The classic racing chainrings of 52 and 42.
 The big ring hasn’t got much wear.

 I changed the brake blocks to Aztecs.
 They chewed up the rims.
 After I hit a kerb on a cycle path and flattened both rims I put the Shimano blocks back on for the replacement wheels.
 Note the Shimano 600 headset.

 You knew where you were with brake levers in the 1980s.
 They were happy enough being used for braking only.

-stainless steel clips rusted early on.
+The steel clips rusted early on.
 A review at the time lamented the fact that the only British-made components on the bike were the Sturmey Archer toe straps.
 These are the originals.